 - A. Section Includes: - 1.
 Demolition and removal of selected portions of building or structure. - 2.
-Demolition and removal of selected site improvements. - 3.
 Salvage of existing items to be reused or recycled. - B. Related Requirements: - 1.
 Section 01 1000 Summary, for restrictions on use of the premises, Owner-occupancy requirements, and phasing requirements. - 2.
 Section 01 7300 Execution, for cutting and patching procedures.